Explaining Machine Learning Models using Entropic Variable Projection

 In order to illustrate the performance of our procedure, we first consider the \textit{Adult Income} dataset.
-It is made of about $n=32000$ observations represented by $p=14$ attributes ($6$ numeric and $9$ categorical), each of them describing an adult.
-We specifically interpret the influence of $5$ numeric variables on the categorical variable representing whether each adult has an income higher ($Y_i=1$) or lower ($Y_i=0$) than $50000\$$ per year.
+It is made of $n=32000$ observations represented by $p=14$ attributes ($6$ numeric and $8$ categorical), each of them describing an adult.
+We specifically interpret the influence of $5$ numeric variables on the categorical output variable representing whether each adult has an income higher ($Y_i=1$) or lower ($Y_i=0$) than $50000\$$ per year.

 We first trained three different classifiers (Logit Regression, XGboost and Random Forest\footnote{\textit{R} command \textit{glm} and packages \textit{xgboost} and \textit{ranger}.}) on $25600$ randomly chosen observations ($80\%$ of the whole dataset).
-We then performed the proposed sensitivity analysis strategy for each learned classifier on a test set made of the $6400$ remaining observations.
-Detailed results are shown Fig.~\ref{fig:ResultsAdultIncome}.
-Instead of only quantifying a score for each variable, we display in this figure the evolution of the algorithm confronted at gradually lower or higher values of $\tau$ for each variable.
+We then performed the proposed entropic projection strategy for each learned classifier on a test set made of the $6400$ remaining observations.
+Detailed results are shown in Figure~\ref{fig:ResultsAdultIncome}.
+Instead of only quantifying a score for each variable, we display in this figure the evolution of the algorithm confronted at gradually lower or higher values of $\tau$ (see Section \ref{ss:multmeanchanges}) for each variable.
 The curves were computed using $21$ regularly sampled values of $\tau$ between $-1$ and $1$ with $\alpha=0.05$.
 For each variable, the weighted observations were therefore stressed so that their mean is contained between the $0.05$ and $0.95$ quantiles of the original (non-weighted) values distribution in the test set.
-Note that for a quick and quantified overview of the variables response to a positive (resp. negative) stress, the user can simply interpret the difference of the response for $\tau=1.$ and $\tau=0$ (resp. $\tau=0$ and $\tau=-1.$), as illustrated Section~\ref{res:classifImages} in the image case.
+Note that for a quick and quantified overview of the variables response to a positive (resp. negative) stress, the user can simply interpret the difference of the response for $\tau=1.$ and $\tau=0$ (resp. $\tau=0$ and $\tau=-1.$), as illustrated in Section~\ref{res:classifImages} in the image case.